makma/fingerprintjs.com/content/blog/incognito-mode-detection-detecting-visitors-who-browse-in-incognito-mode.md

 ### Testing on Edge

-Using Edge 90, FingerprintJS was able to detect when not using Incognito:
+Using Edge 90, Fingerprint was able to detect when not using Incognito:

 ![Testing on Edge without Incognito - Method 5](https://i.imgur.com/HXmdAqU.png)